Deepfence nabs $9.5 million to build AI shields for cloud workloads

 Deepfence has many competitors in the cloud security space, including Lacework, a four-year-old Mountain View, California-based developer of automated containerized workload defense, intrusion detection, and compliance solutions.
 There’s also Cato Networks, which recently raised $131 million for its technology that protects cloud-based computing services.
 And in February Netskope, a cybersecurity company that helps protect public clouds and web-based software, secured $340 million at a $3 billion valuation.

 Deepfence’s funding round was led by AllegisCyber, with participation from Sonae IM and existing investor Chiratae Ventures.
-The startup is headquartered in Milpitas, California with offices in Bangalore, India.
+The startup is headquartered in Milpitas, California with offices in Bangalore, India, and has raised $10.5 million to date.